LiamIorio/StoragePriceCalculator/README.md

-# Storage Cost Calculator App
+# Storage Price Calculator App

 A simple Android application built for former employer with Python, KV language, and Kivy that calculates storage unit pricing based on size, date, and one month pricing or six month deals